Gold prices are expected to trade higher today: Angel Broking

 Outlook

-Diminishing chances of a possible trade deal between U.S. & China might boost the demand for Gold and push the prices higher.
-On the MCX, gold prices are expected to trade higher today; international markets are trading higher by 0.02 percent at $1463.55 per ounce.
+Fading optimism over a possible trade deal between U.S. & China might boost the demand for Gold and push the prices higher.
+On the MCX, gold prices are expected to trade higher today; international markets are trading lower by 0.12 percent at $1470.1 per ounce.